Relativistic corrections for measuring Hubble's constant to 1% using stellar standard candles: Discussion

 Short-period ($P \lesssim 400$\,d) oxygen-rich Mira stars have been used to measure distances to nearby galaxies \citep[e.g.][]{Whitelock2008,Yuan2017,Huang2018,Huang2020} and provide a potentially useful alternative to Cepheids or TRGB stars for calibrating SNeIa luminosity.
 Mira stars are typically M giants \citep{Yao2017} with spectral types varying between M5-M9 \citep[spectral classifications by \citealt{Sloan1998}]{Smith2002}, and the Mira prototype, $o$~Ceti, varies between M5IIIe - M9III \citep{Skiff2014}.
 The fraction of O- to C-rich Miras depends on metallicity, and most MW Mira stars re O-rich \citep[e.g.][]{Yao2017}.

 As dust-rich and cool AGB stars, Miras are clearly outside the parameter space covered by the ATLAS9 models and thus outside the scope of a detailed discussion.
 Nevertheless, the increasing importance of \kcorr s with decreasing \teff\ and increasing host extinction implies that the extinction-dependent \kcorr\ will be even more relevant for Mira stars than for Cepheids or TRGB stars.
 It would be interesting to check if this could be used to empirically constrain $K$ using differences in distance between Mira and Cepheid stars.
 Localized dust due to stellar mass-loss (CSEs) is likely to complicate very accurate host reddening corrections in part due to the poorly known intrinsic color of Mira stars at a given period.
-The quadratic for of the Mira LL renders them furthermore particularly sensitive to RLB \citep{Anderson2019rlb}.
+The quadratic form of the Mira LL is particularly sensitive to RLB \citep{Anderson2019rlb}.
+As is the case of Cepheids, the negative LL slope of Miras means that missing RLB corrections lead to systematic underestimates of \Ho.

 Similarly, we could not directly investigate relativistic corrections for the recently introduced JAGB method \citep{Madore2020,Zgirski2021} since fairly little is currently known about these stars.
 However, we expect their cool temperatures and likely dusty envelopes to require \kcorr s more similar to Mira stars than to TRGB stars.
 Observing these stars with {\it JWST/NIRCAM} will have the benefit of smaller \kcorr s, although Wien's law increasingly shifts the SED maximum towards the F200W and F277W filters, which may increase sensitivity to extinction and $K$ in analogy with our results for the F814W TRGB method.